|

 barefoot over nine red-hot plowshares without your feet blistering, you were considered

+not guilty.
 When Harvey Reader's jury found him not guilty, the reaction around town

 was immediate.
 The Shelby County Democrat even jumped into the fray